Hilbert-Guided Sparse Local Attention: Appendix

 \subsection{SDPA Comparison}

-Figure~\ref{fig:sdpa} compares SDPA $(F.scaled\_dot\_product\_attention)$ in FlexAttention with HWA across different resolutions and window sizes.
+Figure~\ref{fig:sdpa} compares HWA (Flex) in FlexAttention with SDPA $(F.scaled\_dot\_product\_attention)$ across different resolutions and window sizes.
 SDPA can automatically dispatch to FlashAttention or memory-efficient kernels, accelerating dense attention such as WSA.
-When sparsity in FlexAttention is high enough, HWA remains faster than SDPA.
-At high resolutions, SDPA benefits from larger windows and can reach speeds comparable to HWA.
+When sparsity in FlexAttention is high enough, HWA (Flex) remains faster than SDPA.
+At high resolutions, SDPA benefits from larger windows and can reach speeds comparable to HWA (Flex).
 For SA/NA, SDPA still materializes intermediates and remains bandwidth and memory-limited, so HSA/HNA perform better.